-- It is used to keep the body from turning down the kidney after a kidney transplant.
+- It is used after a kidney transplant to keep the body from rejecting the kidney.

 - It is used to treat rheumatoid arthritis.

-- It may be given to you for other reasons.
+- It may be given to your child for other reasons.
 Talk with the doctor.

 Rheumatoid arthritis patients:

-- If you are pregnant or may be pregnant.
-Do not take this drug if you are pregnant.
+- If your child is pregnant or may be pregnant.
+Do not give this drug to your child if she is pregnant.

-- You may have more chance of getting an infection.
-Wash hands often.
-Stay away from people with infections, colds, or flu.
+- Your child may have more chance of getting an infection.
+Some infections have been deadly.
+Have your child wash hands often.
+Have your child stay away from people with infections, colds, or flu.

-- If you have a thiopurine methyltransferase deficiency, talk with your doctor.
+- If your child has thiopurine S-methyltransferase (TPMT) or nucleotide diphosphatase (NUDT15) deficiency, talk with your child’s doctor.

-- Have blood work checked as you have been told by the doctor.
-Talk with the doctor.
+- Have your child’s blood work checked often.
+Talk with your child’s doctor.

 - There is a chance of skin cancer.
-Avoid sun, sunlamps, and tanning beds.
-Use sunscreen and wear clothing and eyewear that protects you from the sun.
+Have your child avoid lots of sun, sunlamps, and tanning beds.
+Use sunscreen and dress your child in clothing and eyewear that protects your child from the sun.

-- Use birth control that you can trust to prevent pregnancy while taking this drug.
+- Have your child use birth control to prevent pregnancy while taking this drug.

-- Tell your doctor if you are breast-feeding.
-You will need to talk about any risks to your baby.
+- Tell the doctor if your child is breast-feeding a baby.
+You will need to talk about any risks to the baby.

-- Signs of an allergic reaction, like rash; hives; itching; red, swollen, blistered, or peeling skin with or without fever; wheezing; tightness in the chest or throat; trouble breathing or talking; unusual hoarseness; or swelling of the mouth, face, lips, tongue, or throat.
+- Signs of an allergic reaction, like rash; hives; itching; red, swollen, blistered, or peeling skin with or without fever; wheezing; tightness in the chest or throat; trouble breathing, swallowing, or talking; unusual hoarseness; or swelling of the mouth, face, lips, tongue, or throat.

 - Signs of liver problems like dark urine, feeling tired, not hungry, upset stomach or stomach pain, light-colored stools, throwing up, or yellow skin or eyes.